Medical questions & health advice by licensed doctors

-"What causes excessive clotting during periods?
+"What causes excessive clotting during periods?"

 Lately, during my periods, I've been passing these large menstrual clots.
 I'm 30 and I've never had anything like this before.
 Is it possibly something to do with my diet, or because of weight gain?
 It's not really a problem, but I worry that it's caused by some kind of deeper problem.

 If these are not recurrent or occurring in large volumes, and if your periods remain regular, then it is unlikely to be related to a larger problem.
 If your periods are becoming more irregular, then there may be a hormonal basis for the problem.
 Common hormonal problems that can result in menstrual irregularities include thyroid problems and polycystic ovarian syndrome.
 Both of these problems can be associated with weight gain.
 Structural problems with the uterus or the lining of the uterus can also cause heavy bleeding and clots.
 These include endometrial polyps, which often cause bleeding between periods also, and fibroids, which can result is heavy bleeding, clots, and cramping with periods.
 Heavy bleeding with periods can also be can also be a sign of an underlying blood clotting disorder, which can often be genetic.
 However this is more unlikely in a patient who previously was asymptomatic with periods.
 Definitive diagnosis of this condition will require an examination by your personal physician.
 Arranging an appointment with your primary care doctor or your OB/GYN is strongly recommended.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.